 - Nutritional value

-It’s a fungus derived from the waste parts of sugar beet production.
+There are many strands of yeast available, with some still undiscovered.
+The one produced synthetically for bread production is Saccharomyces Cerevisiae.
+It’s a fungus derived from the waste of sugar beet production.

 Active dried yeast